 Because of the fact that “contract marriages” is a favorite narrative in Korean dramas, a show has to have a lot of edges in order to stand out.
 For Marriage Contract, the chemistry between Han Ji-hoon, Kang Hye-soo, and the adorable Cha Eun-Seong is that edge.

 Despite the predictability of the story, the actors’ delivery was so authentic that you could almost feel their pain.
 The delivery was so believable that you end up being invested in their emotions and end up rooting for them in every turn.
 This sets this show apart from other “contract marriage” kind of shows and would make you want to know what happens next.

-Thank you for reading the top 15 Best MBC Korean Drama.
+Thank you for reading the Top 15 List of Best MBC Dramas.